matwe340/LR-variant-calling/README.md

-# Variant-calling
+# LR-Variant-calling

-Snakemake pipeline to do variant calling, that is, get from fastq files from the sequencing company to a vcf file.
+This Snakemake pipeline is a modification of https://github.com/gmanthey/variant-calling to do variant calling using long read (PacBio, ONT) data.

 ## Installation